Gilbert Home Inspector | 1st Insight Inspections.

 Purchasing a home in is the single largest expense most people ever make.
 The small investment in having a professional home inspection performed in most cases, identifies items that are in need of repair that can be negotiated to have the seller either repair the items at the sellers cost, or have the seller discount the house the estimated cost for repairs so the buyer can make the repairs without having to come out of pocket to do so.

 When beginning your hunt for your Gilbert home inspector, be sure to consider their expertise level.
-Just because an inspection company is licensed does not mean they are the best at their job.
-We have 17 years of experience in the house inspection market.
-Would you rather have a specialist that is newly out of school or one that has no less than 17 years of experience?
+Just because an inspector is licensed, that does not mean they are experienced. !st insight inspections principal – Charles Shaughnessy has 20 years of experience in the home inspection field.
+Would you rather have a specialist that is newly out of school or one that has no less than 20 years of experience?
 Spending a few dollars extra for someone with more experience may save you thousands of dollars down the line.

 Are termites in Gilbert that big of a deal?

-Termites in Arizona may be small, but they do have the ability to damage the wood structures in a home if they are left undisclosed for a very long time.
-There is a saying in the real estate industry – it’s not if your house will have termites at some time, but when.
+Termites in Arizona may be small, but they do have the ability to damage the wood structures in a home, if they are left undisclosed for a very long time.
+There is a saying in the real estate industry – it’s not if your house will have termites, but when.
 Termites are very prevalent in Arizona.

 Should I back out of a deal if my inspection report has a significant number of repair items?

 Not necessarily.
 A home inspection report will always find items in need of repair.
 Some minor and some major.
 In residential homes, just about everything is repairable or replaceable.
 Just because several major items are found doesn’t mean that the house is not for you.
 In many cases the seller will agree to correct some, or all of the repairs at their cost to insure that the sale of the home proceeds.